 Collective Investment Schemes in Securities (unit trusts) are generally medium- to long-term investments.
-The value of units may go down as well as up and past performance is not necessarily a Collective Investment Schemes in Securities (unit trusts) are generally medium- to long-term investments.
-The value of a line will be seen at the future.
+The value of units may go down as well as up and past performance is not necessarily a guide to the future.
 Performance figures are from Allan Gray Proprietary Limited and are for lump sum investments with income distributions reinvested.